Vrolijk/OSDD/README.md

-# Get started with Data Diodes
+# Getting started with Data Diodes

 This Github is created to share knowledge about data diodes to a wider audience.
 Since the data diode concept of unidirectional traffic is easy to understand we noticed that when starting with the data diodes in the real world there are some barriers to overcome.